Shaance/minesweeper/README.md

 ## Setup

-If you have to use Docker simply run `docker-compose up` from the root of the repository and connect to `localhost:5000`.
+If you have Docker simply run `docker-compose up` from the root of the repository and connect to `localhost:5000`.
 Else follow the instructions below:

 1. Install nvm if you do not have it already: <https://github.com/nvm-sh/nvm>
 2. In the root of the repository run `nvm use`, if the required node version is not installed please follow the instructions to install it